esnet/EScp/README.md

 ========

-EScp works by establishing an SSH session to a remote host (using system SSH binary), and then starting the DTN receiver.
-Once the receiver has initialized, the sender attempts to connect to the receiver using the DTN port, through an AES-128 GCM encrypted session using a shared randomly generated secret key (shared through the SSH session).
+EScp works by establishing an SSH session to a remote host (using system SSH binary) and then starting EScp on the receiver.
+After exchanging session information through the SSH channel, the sender connects the DATA channel using the port specified by the receiver.
+All data encrypted with AES128-GCM.

 The on-the-wire format consists of a series of tags with 16 bytes identifying what the data is, followed by a payload, followed by a 16 byte HMAC, as shown